-- Respond to each incident of bullying behaviour individually and adopt different practices, if necessary, to find the most effective response - Encourage all children and young people to speak and share their concerns.
-Help those being bullied to speak out by being open and encouraging children and young people to tell a coach or an adult who can help them - Have posters and signposting of local support services visible so children and young people know where they can go for advice and support if they do not feel comfortable speaking to someone within the club
+How to create the right environment: Respond to each incident of bullying beh aviour individually and adopt different practic es, if necessary, to find the most effective respo onse • Encourage all children and young peo ple to speak and share their concerns.
+Help those being bullied to speak out by being ope n and encouraging children and young people to o tell a coach or an adult who can help them Have posters and signposting of local signature upport services visible so children and young p people know where they can go for advice and su upport if they do not feel comfortable speaki ing to someone within the club nt d y s g g r o individually and adopt different practice necessary, to find the most effective responses of the encourage all children and young people and share their concerns.
+Help being bullied to speak out by being operencouraging children and young people to coach or an adult who can help them Have posters and signposting of local services visible so children and young people to coach or an adult who can help them Have posters and signposting of local services visible so children and young people to coach or an adult who can help them